-Upon being appointed as CEO and President in 2007, Mr. Shepard voluntarily reduced his annual base salary as established for his position by the Compensation Committee by 25% to \$495,000 per year as a cost reduction initiative and agreed to be paid in Deferred Share Units ("DSUs") pursuant to the Company's CEO Deferred Share Unit Plan (the "CEO DSU Plan").
-Accordingly, for the fiscal year ending December 31, 2008, the compensation of Mr. Shepard, the CEO of the Company, consisted of DSUs under the CEO DSU Plan in lieu of a cash payment.
+Upon being appointed as CEO and President in 2007, Mr. James Shepard voluntarily reduced his annual base salary as established for his position as CEO by the Compensation Committee by 25% to \$495,000 per year as a cost reduction initiative and agreed to be paid in Deferred Share Units ("DSUs") pursuant to the Company's CEO Deferred Share Unit Plan (the "CEO DSU Plan").
+Accordingly, for the fiscal year ending December 31, 2010, the compensation of Mr. Shepard, the CEO of the Company, consisted entirely of DSUs under the CEO DSU Plan in lieu of a cash payment.
+On March 27, 2010, Mr. Shepard's salary was reinstated to \$660,000 per year.
+Effective July 1, 2010, the Compensation Committee approved Mr. Shepard's annual salary compensation be increased to \$875,000 and that the \$477,000 total roll-back amount (relating to the roll-back of Company base salaries effective May, 2007 and March 31, 2008 for other employees - see "Summary Compensation Table" below) be paid to Mr. Shepard in two equal payments of \$238,500 on April 1 and July 2, 2010 each payment consisting of DSUs.
+The Committee also authorized that a cash bonus be paid to Mr. Shepard in the amount of \$300,000 payable on Mr. Shepard's retirement from the Company.
+Mr. Shepard will be retiring as President, CEO and a Director of the Company on May 5, 2011.

 Pursuant to the CEO DSU Plan, Mr. Shepard receives his annual salary in DSUs, which are allocated on a monthly basis, based on the proportion of Mr. Shepard's salary payable that month and the then market price of the Company's Common Shares.
-As with DSUs issued under the Non-Employee Director DSU Plan (see "Director Compensation - Compensation of Directors/Attendance" below in this Information Circular), a DSU issued under the CEO DSU Plan is a bookkeeping entry having the same value as one Common Share of the Company, but is not paid out until such time as the CEO leaves this position, thereby providing the financial equivalent of an ongoing equity stake in the Company throughout his period of service.
+As with DSUs issued under the Non-Employee Director DSU Plan (see "Director Compensation - Compensation of Directors/Attendance" herein), a DSU issued under the CEO DSU Plan is a notational entry having the same value as one Common Share of the Company, but is not paid out until such time as the CEO leaves this position, thereby providing the financial equivalent of an ongoing equity stake in the Company throughout his period of service.
 Payment in respect of DSUs may be made in cash or Common Shares of the Company purchased on the open market or both.
 The CEO DSU Plan provides that the CEO is credited with additional units reflecting an equivalent value of dividends paid from time to time in respect of the Company's Common Shares and also allows for the adjustment to the outstanding DSUs held by the CEO which are appropriate to reflect any significant reorganizations or other corporate changes affecting the Company's Common Shares.

 The Compensation Committee approves the base salary of the CEO in accordance with the Company's policies described under "Base Salaries" above as well as the number of DSUs to be issued to the CEO based on his salary determination.
-Under the terms of the CEO DSU plan, the number of DSUs outstanding under the Plan shall at no time exceed 1,000,000.
+Under the terms of the CEO DSU Plan, the number of DSUs outstanding under the Plan shall at no time exceed 1,000,000.
 The Board may terminate this Plan with the consent of the CEO at any time.
-The accrual in respect of the DSUs outstanding to the CEO at December 31, 2008 was \$684,000.
+The accrual in respect of the DSUs outstanding to Mr. Shepard as CEO at December 31, 2010 was \$3,458,682.
+After his termination of service as CEO, Mr. Shepard will have until December 15, 2012 to exercise his outstanding DSUs.

-As CEO, Mr. Shepard remains eligible to participate in the Company's CSIP incentive program.
-Mr. Shepard does not participate in the Company's LTIP program or the Bridge Bonus Plan and has elected not to join the Company pension plan.
+Mr. Shepard has not participated in the Company's CSIP incentive program.
+Mr. Shepard has also not participated in the Company's LTIP program or the Bridge Plan and has elected not to join the Company pension plan.